Mikel45/tic-tac-toe_10x10/README.md

 python index.py
 ```

-To start game type: "A" to play user vs bot, "B" to play bot vs bot, or "exit" if you want to finish.
+To start a game type: "A" to play user vs bot, "B" to play bot vs bot, or "exit" if you want to finish.

 Example:
 ```bash